Strategic Collections Project

 Final Shift

-The project’s final year will be spent finalizing our new collection and making it as fully browsable and discoverable as possible.
-By the end of the year, the Goldfarb Library will feature dedicated collections spaces for reference, periodicals, Judaica and oversized materials, and a general collection sorted A-Z throughout the building, to complement our robust digital and consortial access to any materials needed by our community members.
+Once all other work is complete, we will finalize our new collection and make it as browsable and discoverable as possible.
+By the end of the project, the Goldfarb Library will feature dedicated collections spaces and a general collection sorted A-Z throughout the building, to complement our robust digital and consortial access to any materials needed by our community members.

 People